kmasu0/nvim_config/README.md

 # neovim configuration

-This is environment to start neovim with coc.nvim and C/C++ lsp.
+This is environment to start neovim with coc.nvim and C/C++ language server.

 ## Build configuration